alexeilebedev/gutenpass/README.md

 Gutenpass by default generates passwords containing 48 bits of entropy sampled from /dev/random.
 This may seem like a low number, but it is
-practical: the resulting strings often have 70 bits of information and more, lang files can be customized, and each gutenpass run has enough options to make running it 2^48 times impractical.
-Its slowness is thus a security feature :-)
+practical: the resulting strings often have ~20 characters or more.
+Additionally, since lang files can be customized, and each gutenpass run has multiple options, running it 2^48 times for each possible choice of settings is impractical.